Banana Cottage Cheese Pancakes

 This post may include affiliate links.
 Thank you for your support.

-These cottage cheese pancakes are sweetened with banana and studded with chocolate chips.
-They’re absolutely delicious and packed with protein that will help to keep you full all morning long!
+These banana cottage cheese pancakes are absolutely delicious and packed with protein that will help to keep you full all morning long!

 It’s funny because I’ve never been a huge pancake fan until a few years ago.
 I think it’s mainly because my parents rarely made them… we were more of a biscuits and gravy type family.

-That said, my love for pancakes grew after discovering protein pancakes.
-I’ve made so many variations since and recently decided to try making pancakes with cottage cheese as the source of protein!
+That said, I’ve been creating healthy pancake recipes for years after discovering protein pancakes.
+I’ve made so many variations since and recently decided to try making cottage cheese pancakes.

-Fair warning: these are dense pancakes.
-I personally love the texture and think they’re more filling, but if you’re looking for light and fluffy pancakes, try these Greek yogurt pancakes or my coconut flour pancakes
+Fair warning: these pancakes are made with cottage cheese which makes them quite dense (and delicious).
+I personally love the texture and think they’re more filling, but if you’re looking for light and fluffy pancakes, try these Greek yogurt pancakes or my coconut flour pancakes.

 How to Make Cottage Cheese Pancakes

-Blend ingredients – Place the oats, banana, cottage cheese, egg whites, almond milk, cinnamon and baking powder in a blender and blend until smooth.
+Blend ingredients – Place the oats, banana, cottage cheese, egg whites, cinnamon and baking powder in a blender and blend until smooth.
 Stir in the chocolate chips.

 Cook – Pour the batter onto a preheated, greased skilled and cook until the batter forms little bubbles across the top.
 It’s ready to flip when you can easily get under the pancake with a spatula.
 Flip and cook for another 2-3 minutes or until pancake is cooked through.